tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/behavioral.md

 1. Once the audiences are available in Adobe Target, they can be used for [targeting experiences with Adobe Target](https://experienceleague.adobe.com/docs/target/using/audiences/target.html)

-## Implementation Data Flow Diagram
+## Implementation Data Flow Diagrams

 The Web/Mobile Personalization Blueprint can be implemented by using either the Platform Web SDK/Mobile SDK and Edge Network or using either traditional application-specific SDKs (for example, AppMeasurement.js).